 4- KILZ® PVA Drywall Primer

 It’s much like a popular KILZ® 1 Standard Interior Primer version which is meant for painting new drywall.

-No matter you are removing the home, repainting the walls, or moving into a new house, these high-quality formulas are great in solving all your paint problems.
+No matter whether you are removing the home, repainting the walls, or moving into a new house, these high-quality formulas are great for solving all your paint problems.

 5- KILZ® Adhesion Interior/Exterior Primer